samvera/samvera.github.io/pages/samvera/developer_community/code.md

 Keep pull requests small, where possible.
 Changes to the codebase that surpass roughly 400 lines at a time become difficult to review, which can limit the number of code reviewers and can delay your pull request getting merged.
 This also causes the developer some pain, because the longer a contribution sits off in a branch, the more times it will need to be rebased on the master branch which means your test suite may start failing, you may have merge conflicts to deal with, and so forth.

 Keep pull requests targeted.
 For instance, if you're fixing a bug, do not introduce a new feature or fix another bug.
 Only commit to a refactoring if you can do it while keeping the PR small and without touching parts of the codebase unrelated to your bug.
-If you are inclined to add one or more refactorings to a PR, you may also want to consult with other Hydra developers (see [communication guidelines(communication.md)) in advance of doing so.
+If you are inclined to add one or more refactorings to a PR, you may also want to consult with other Samvera developers (see [communication guidelines(communication.md)) in advance of doing so.

 Push branches up quickly for review.
 We have found that work sitting in unpushed branches for longer than a day or so is likely to cause frustration.
 It is better for the author of the code, and the reviewers of the code, to see it sooner so there's time to provide feedback before a large commitment is made.
 If you are choosing between copying/pasting code to a snippet site like [Gist](http://gist.github.com/) and pushing your branch, please push your branch; it allows developers to review your code in the context of the codebase with its commit history.

 As you assign yourself to issues, if you find that the code you're writing will be difficult to keep small, stay targeted, or push quickly, you have well have picked up an issue that is too large and that needs decomposition.
-Please talk to fellow Hydra developers, or the codebase's product owner if it has a clear owner, for advice about continuing.
+Please talk to fellow Samvera developers, or the codebase's product owner if it has a clear owner, for advice about continuing.

 ## Submitting changes